All Episodes

 This man should never have gone through what he's gone through the last almost four years now of his life.

-General Flynn, it's an honor to have you and Sydney Powell, the great attorney she is, um, a champion of truth and justice.
+And Sidney Powell, the great attorney she is, a champion of truth and justice.

-Uh job well done, Sydney, and uh welcome both of you to the show.
+And welcome both of you to the show.

 Thank you, Sean.

-I promise you my word.
+I promise you on my word.

-Um let's talk about how you must feel today.
+Let's talk about how you must feel today.

-Um I see the president has just called on Obama FBI officials to apologize to you.
+I see the president has just called on Obama FBI officials to apologize to you.

-She came into our lives into the Flynn family life at a real tough, tough time for a decision.
+She came into our lives, into the Flynn family life at a real tough, tough time for a decision.

 And in terms of how we feel today, my family feels amazing.

-But our our uh our country uh is at risk.
+But our country is at risk.

-It really is at risk, and if people want to continue to sort of breathe the uh the fresh air of liberty, uh you really need to uh you know to really step up to the plate, support and defend those kinds of issues that we're all dealing with that are facing our country today.
+And if people want to continue to sort of breathe the fresh air of liberty, you really need to really step up to the plate, support, and defend those kinds of issues that we're all dealing with that are facing our country today.

 And what I have always been about is service to the nation.

-General, you know, whatever we might have been able to contribute to get the truth out, I appreciate it, but we could never repay.
+General, you know, whatever we might have been able to contribute to get the truth out, I appreciate it.

 So one of the things that really angers and upsets me more than anything else about all of this, sir, is you have devoted your life to this country.